 This doesn’t mean that marine salt can right other wrongs.
-This product is a bonus, not a cure-all.
 Distilled water for hermit crabs, whether aquatic or terrestrial, remains a must.

 As per Ecotoxicology and Environmental Safety, the chlorine and heavy metals found in tap water are lethal to hermit crabs.
 No amount of salt will change that fact.

 As the name suggests, marine salt is extracted from natural water sources and contains everything that hermit crabs need to flourish.
 Even if your hermit crabs are terrestrial, they’ll enjoy drinking and bathing in water sprinkled with marine salt.